uclapi/uclapi/README.md

 Once this command completes you should be able to go ahead and try `pip install -r requirements.txt` again to fetch the rest of the dependencies.
 Note also that you will need the XCode command line tools installed in order to compile the Python native dependencies like `cx_Oracle`.
 You can get the Xcode tools by running `xcode-select --install`, and then pressing the resultant `Install` button.
 You can also accept the Apple Xcode licence agreement by running `sudo xcodebuild -license accept`.
 After this you should be able to install `cx_Oracle`.
 You may also need the Xcode command line tools installed to get `git` and the various Python tools installed, too.
 Alternatively, most of these tools can be obtained from [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/).

 ### Set up a virtual environment for Fake Shibboleth

+The following terminal commands do the same as the commands in the above section just repeated in another directory.

 ```
 pushd fakeshibboleth
 virtualenv --python=python3 venv